Fary was the representative for Illinois’s 5th congressional district and was a Democrat. He served from 1975 to 1982.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Fary is shown as a purple triangle. (analysis methodology)
+Fary is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1982 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Some of Fary’s most recently sponsored bills include...

 - H.R.
 6666 (97th): A bill to amend the Joint Resolution of October 19, 1965, to ...

 - H.R.
 6559 (97th): A bill for the relief of Muyleng Marjorie Fu-Loqui.

 - H.R.
 6453 (97th): Capitol Grounds Master Plan Act

 - H.R.
 6417 (97th): A bill to amend Public Law 96-432 relating to the United States ...

 - H.R.
 6347 (97th): A bill to provide free mailing privileges with respect to parcels of ...

 - H.Res.
 447 (97th): A resolution declaring the sense of the House with respect to the ...

 - H.R.
 5594 (97th): A bill to provide student assistance benefits to dependents of State and ...